ArPIHomeSecurity/arpi_documentation/docs/developers/index.md

 ### NoIP

-You can use a NoIP provider for accesing the security system remotely on the same domain name.
+You can use a NoIP provider for accessing the security system remotely on the same domain name.

 ### Certbot